 When the ChildLine counsellors ask people if they know how to take care of their wounds, they are really wondering if they are keeping them clean as possible (by making sure they don’t use dirty tools) and by cleaning the wounds when they have stopped bleeding.
 It’s also important to get urgent medical help if the bleeding doesn’t stop.

-If you need more information about taking care of injuries, then you can visit NHS Direct.
+If you need more information about taking care of injuries, then you can visit NHS Choices.
 If you wanted to talk more about self-harm, then the counsellors at ChildLine would always be really pleased to support you.
 They understand that self-harm often results from coping with some really difficult feelings.
 Talking about those difficult feelings can be a good way of starting to feel more in control.
 You can get in touch by calling 0800 1111, by logging in for a 1-2-1 chat or by sending an email.

 I hope this helps,